Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Lipatov's spin chain

 where the complex-valued function $f(s,\lambda)$ normalizes the $R$-matrix.
 Furthermore, $\lambda$ is the spectral parameter.
 The superscript $(s,s)$ indicates that both the auxiliary and quantum spaces carry spin-$s$ representations.
 The operator $J_{jk}$ acting on the tensor product space $V \otimes V$, is defined through the operator identity

 Since all elements in this equation mutually commute, Vieta's formula can be consistently applied to solve it.
-For the XXX model with spin $s = 0$, which describes the nearest-neighbor interactions of reggeized gluons, the local Hamiltonian can be written as
+For the model with spin $s = 0$, which describes the nearest-neighbor interactions of reggeized gluons, the local Hamiltonian can be obtained from the fundamental $R$-matrix